-(6) In the Mianus River (Greenwich and Stamford): Except as provided in subsection (c) of this section, the daily creel limit for any combination of trout is two (2) and the minimum length for trout shall be nine (9) inches.
+(6) In the Mianus River (Greenwich and Stamford): Except as provided in subsection (c) of this section, during the time period from 6:00 a.m. on the second Saturday in April through the last day in February, inclusive, the daily creel limit for any combination of trout is two (2) and the minimum length for trout shall be nine (9) inches.
 Possession of trout less than nine (9) inches or possession of more than two (2) trout on such waters or their shores is prohibited.

-(7) In Whitfords Brook (Groton, Ledyard, and Stonington): There shall be no closed season for fishing downstream of the Route 184 bridge.
+(7) In Whitfords Brook (Groton, Ledyard, and Stonington): [There shall be no closed season for fishing downstream of the Route 184 bridge.]
 Downstream of the Route 184 bridge the daily creel limit for any combination of trout is two (2) and the minimum length for trout shall be fifteen (15) inches.
 Possession of trout less than fifteen (15) inches or possession of more than two (2) trout on such waters or their shores is prohibited.

-(8) In the Saugatuck River (Danbury, Redding, Weston, and Westport): There shall be no closed season for fishing downstream of Wood Dam.
+(8) In the Saugatuck River (Danbury, Redding, Weston, and Westport): [There shall be no closed season for fishing downstream of Wood Dam.]
 The daily creel limit for any combination of trout is two (2) and the minimum length for trout shall be fifteen (15) inches downstream of Wood Dam.
 Possession of trout less than fifteen (15) inches or possession of more than two (2) trout on such waters or their shores is prohibited.